Skip to main content

 “ Woh…”

-“ I apologize for whatever happened Surajmal Ji.”
+“ I apologise for whatever happened, Surajmal Ji.”
 Udai Singh was ashamed that his son eloped with the princess.

 Nahi Nahi Jijosa.”
 Surajmal thought it was an apology for the letters.